shashwat-9/DevOps/Kubernetes/Notes/Module2.md

  - A sidecar container is an `initContainer` that has the `restartPolicy` field set to `Always`.
  - It doesn't occur as a specific attribute, to create a sidecar you need to create an `initContainer` with the `restartPolicy` set to `Always`.
  - The sidecar container will be started before the main Pod is started and is typically used to repeatedly run a command.
- - Like a regular initContainer, the sidecar container must complete once before the main Pod is started.
+ - Unlike init containers, sidecar containers start with the main container and are expected to run alongside it throughout the Pod’s life.

 #### 3. Using Port Forwarding to Access Pods

 ##### Port Forwarding
  - Pods can be accessed in multiple ways.
  - A very simple way is by using port forwarding to expose a Pod port on the kubectl host that forwards to the Pod.